OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-09.md

 ## Romans 9:13

-As it is written: “Jacob I loved, but Esau I hated.”
+As it is expressed in the Scriptures: “Jacob I loved, but Esau I did not favour.”

 ## Romans 9:14